Page Reviewed / Updated - Jan. 2019

 Options for Individuals Exceeding the Limits

 For individuals whose income or assets exceed the limits, there are two options that can help them qualify for Medicaid.
 Illinois offers Medically Needy Medicaid, which is for persons with very high medical expenses.
-This program looks at both an applicants medical expenses and their income.
-With this pathway to eligibility, one’s health care premiums and medical expenses can be deducted from their income, effectively lowering their countable income.
-If it is determined they cannot afford their care requirements, then they will qualify for some Medicaid assistance.
+This program looks at both applicants’ medical expenses and their income.
+With this pathway to eligibility, which is also called a “spendown” program, one’s health care premiums and medical expenses can be deducted from his/her income, effectively lowering his/her countable income.
+If it is determined that anapplicant cannot afford his/her care requirements, he/she will qualify for some Medicaid assistance.

 Another option is to work with a Medicaid planning professional to re-structure one's assets and income so that one meets the eligibility requirements.
 Assets over the limit can be converted from "countable assets" to "exempt assets."
 This option has the additional benefit of helping families maintain some of their financial resources for future generations.
 Find assistance applying for Medicaid.